Bram Stoker's Dracula (1974 film): Plot

-Virginia Wetherell, Barbara Lindley, and Sarah Douglas appear as Dracula's wives.
-George Pravda plays an innkeeper in Transylvania and Hana Maria Pravda plays the innkeeper's wife.
-Reg Lye portrays the zookeeper killed by Dracula's wolf.
-The Stockton-on-Tees clerk is portrayed by John Challis.
-Stuntman Eddie Powell makes an uncredited appearance as the man killed by Dracula at the Whitby inn.

 Production

-Dan Curtis decided to film Bram Stoker's Dracula in two locations: Yugoslavia, where there were old castles and quiet land, and England, where the remainder of the story is set.
+Dan Curtis decided to film Dracula in two locations: Yugoslavia, where there were old castles and quiet land, and England, where the remainder of the story is set.
+The exteriors of Dracula's castle were filmed at Trakošćan Castle in Varaždin County, in what is now Croatia.
+"Carfax Abbey" was portrayed by Oakley Court in Bray, Berkshire.

 Release

 The initial CBS TV broadcast in October 1973 was pre-empted for an address by Richard Nixon on the resignation of Spiro Agnew.
 Instead it was broadcast in February 1974.
+In other territories, the film was given a theatrical release, and included additional scenes of violence not present in the original television version.
+It was distributed in the United Kingdom by EMI Distribution.

+Home media

+The film was released on VHS and Laserdisc.
+In May 2014, it was released on Blu-Ray by MPI Media.

 Legacy

-The film was released on VHS and Laserdisc.
 In the 1990s Columbia Pictures and Francis Ford Coppola, who wanted to emphasize that his cinematic adaptation of Dracula would be unlike any that had come before, purchased the rights to the title Bram Stoker's Dracula.

-In addition to the title of Curtis' movie, Coppola also utilized its two key elements which distinguish it from the novel and previous adaptations: the depiction of Count Dracula and Vlad the Impaler – the historical Dracula – as being the same person, and the relationship between Count Dracula (Gary Oldman) and his reincarnated wife: Lucy Westenra (Fiona Lewis) in the 1974 movie, and Mina Murray (Winona Ryder) in the 1992 film.
+In addition to the title of Curtis' movie, Coppola also utilized its two key elements which distinguish it from the novel and previous adaptations: the depiction of Count Dracula and Vlad the Impaler – the historical Dracula – as being the same person, and the relationship between Count Dracula (played by Jack Palance and Gary Oldman respectively) and his reincarnated wife: Lucy Westenra (Fiona Lewis) in the 1974 movie, and Mina Murray (Winona Ryder) in the 1992 film.

 The Marvel Comics series The Tomb of Dracula features a Dracula whose appearance was based on Jack Palance.
 The series debuted in 1972, before Palance had actually played the role of Dracula.
 Artist Gene Colan was inspired by Palance's performance in The Strange Case of Dr. Jekyll and Mr. Hyde (1968), Curtis and Palance's previous television movie.